pmcmc

 function (N, r, K, sigma, ...) {

-eps <- rnorm(n=1,mean=0,sd=sigma)
+rnorm(n=1,mean=0,sd=sigma)

-) -> sim1
+) sim1 ) ->

 ## Warning: 'rmeasure' unspecified: NAs generated.

 Notice that we’ve specified the rinit and rprocess components of the model as functions.
 These functions take as arguments the relevant variables (whether these are state variables or parameters).
 Importantly, they return named numeric vectors.
 Names of variables and parameters are very important in pomp.
-Notice too that we’ve used the discrete_time function, which encodes the fact that our Ricker model is a discrete-time stochastic process (a Markov chain).
-The first argument of discrete_time is an R function encoding Eq.
-2; the second argument specifies the discrete time-step.
+Notice too that we’ve used the discrete_time

-Note also that the parameters are furnished in the form of a named vector, and that we’ve specified both t0 and times.
-The former is the initial time, \(t_0\), i.e., the time at which the initial conditions apply.
-Since our initial condition is that \(N(0)=N_0\), our initial time is \(t_0=0\).
-The times argument specifies the observation times \(t_1,\dots,t_N\).
+.
+The former is the initial time, t0, i.e., the time at which the initial conditions apply.
+Since our initial condition is that N(0)=N0, our initial time is t0=0.
+The times

-Finally, note that we received a warning about NA values being generated.
+values being generated.
 We will soon see what this is about.

-What sort of an object is sim1?
-If we print it, we see
+What sort of an object is sim1

 sim1